Yasin-Kaya/cloud-my-projects/Project-05-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/Readme_solution_student.md

 ```
 - Select `www.<YOUR DNS NAME>` bucket ---> select Upload and upload `index.html` and `sorry.jpg` files from given folder---> Permissions ---> Access control list (ACL) ---> Choose from predefined ACLs ---> Grant public-read access  ( This allows Read for object)

-## Step 5: Copy files downloaded or cloned from `Clarusway_project` repo on Github
+## Step 5: Copy files downloaded or cloned from `Kaya-Y` repo on Github

 ## Step 6: Prepair your Github repository
 - Create private project repository on your Github and clone it on your local.
-Copy all files and folders which are downloaded from clarusway repo under this folder.
+Copy all files and folders which are downloaded from Kaya-Y repo under this folder.
 Commit and push them on your private Githup Repo.

 ## Step 7: Prepare a userdata to be utilized in Launch Template
 Please